Table of contents

-Talking with others is a pivotal skill that facilitates meeting, getting to know one another and building friendships.
+This is a pivotal skill that facilitates meeting, getting to know one another, and building friendships.
 A child with autism who has social skills training will learn that it is much easier to join a group of children at play by saying hello and asking to play than it is to stand and watch.
 The more times that a child successfully communicates and interacts with others, the more likely it is that they will continue to communicate to meet their needs.

 Once a child with autism begins to talk with others more often, learning how to share or take turns becomes easier to teach.
 Teaching children on the spectrum how to share requires an opportunity to play with other children or siblings.
 So, you can see how important it is to get children with ASDs to talk with others first.
 Sharing requires a little negotiation, “first you have the ball for five minutes and then I can have the ball.”

-In the midst of communication, play and sharing there is bound to be conflict at some point.
-This is why managing emotions is considered another pivotal social skill for children with autism.
-When children with autism have difficulties managing their emotions it can be tied in with their inability to express themselves verbally or it can be a deficit in any combination of social, communication, sensory or executive functioning skills (memory, self control, flexibility).
+In the midst of communication, play, and sharing there is bound to be conflict at some point.
+This is why managing emotions is considered another pivotal autism social skill for children.
+When children with autism have difficulties managing their emotions it can be tied in with their inability to express themselves verbally or it can be a deficit in any combination of social, communication, sensory, or executive functioning skills (memory, self-control, flexibility).

 When a child with autism has difficulty managing emotions, they might react to aversive or non-preferred stimuli in any of the following ways.